sicmutils/sicmutils/README.md

 some glue code is required to run examples from the book in that environment.)

 Having the system in Clojure offers a number of advantages.
 It is not necessary to obtain or prepare a MIT/GNU Scheme executable to execute: only a Java runtime is required.
 It does not require the X Window System for graphics, as MIT Scheme does.
-All of the standard tooling for Java and Clojure become available, and this is a lot compared to what get with MIT/GNU scheme.
+All of the standard tooling for Java and Clojure become available, and this is a lot compared to what we get with MIT/GNU scheme.
 Clojure support is now extensive in any number of editors and IDEs.
 The MIT/Scheme distribution (apparently) must be rebuilt if you wish to hack on the Scheme code providing the mathematics implementation; whereas in this Clojure implementation, you can test out new ideas and enhancements directly in the REPL (or a REPL server) at will.

 You can invoke the system from within Java code or use any Java packages you like together with the mathematics system.
-It's my hope that continuing this project will extend the reach of SICM and PDG by allowing experimentation and collaboration with them in modern environments.
+It's my hope that continuing this project will extend the reach of SICM and FDG by allowing experimentation and collaboration with them in modern environments.